Everyone who has ever been to this part of the world says that it is quite different there.

 Why?
 Remember those old movies about hippie lifestyle?
 In NZ you can live your hippie life even today.
 Pure and pristine nature offers the most spectacular views and experiences ever.
 Furthermore, there is no dangerous predator in wild which could harm to humans, and therefore it makes it a heaven for camping.
-In combination with pleasant mild climate, long, sunny summers and nice, friendly and tolerant people, it is a hippie heaven indeed.
+In combination with pleasant mild climate, long, sunny summers and nice, friendly people, it is a hippie heaven indeed.

 Camping spots for free – There is a possibility to camp for free or at very low costs all over New Zealand.
 Whether you have a self-contained caravan or just a sleeping hippie van, you can roam across New Zealand for just minimum costs.
-It includes some rules though, so for more information read our post about Freedom Camping in NZ – The Travel Hack in New Zealand – Freedom Camping.
+It includes some rules, though.
+So for more information read our post about Freedom Camping in NZ – The Travel Hack in New Zealand – Freedom Camping.